Animal welfare at Waitrose

 Free range pigs

 As with our essential Waitrose pork, all the sows are kept outdoors their entire lives and live in straw filled arcs and tents on free draining sandy soils.
 At farrowing, the sows are given their own specific hut for raising the litter until weaning at four weeks old.
 Having been born outdoors, the growing pigs are raised outdoors in paddocks and allowed to range freely.
 Within each paddock there is a straw bedded arc for shelter.
 All farms have a lower stocking density in line with our higher welfare requirements.
-Stocking density must not exceed 25–30 adult animals per hectare.
+At a minimum, the stocking density for our free range pigs is 36m2/pig.
 Tail docking is not allowed under the free-range system as tail biting is not an issue.

 We apply the same high welfare standards as free-range pigs above, but pigs are raised to Soil Association organic standards.